 That might mean considering whether to move forward with a merger or acquisition that could result in layoffs.
 Or rethinking a decision to relocate and take jobs to another state or country.

-Or deciding whether to use an overseas supplier that can provide goods or services at a lower cost to customers but also with a lower quality.
-Increasingly, it may mean keeping in mind how a decision might affect the environment—by taking away green space, for example, or creating more traffic or pollution.
+It could also mean deciding whether to use an overseas supplier that can provide goods or services at a lower cost to customers but also with a lower quality.
+Increasingly, it may mean keeping in mind how a decision might affect the environment — by taking away green space, for example, or creating more traffic or pollution.

 But critics of the stakeholder theory counter that a company that tries to please everyone ultimately pleases no one, and the business could be damaged in the effort.

-As the idea of good corporate citizenship continues to gain ground globally, a growing number of companies have begun assessing decisions based on their responsibilities to society and not just their shareholders.
+As the idea of good corporate citizenship continues to gain ground globally, a growing number of companies have begun assessing decisions based on their responsibilities to society as a whole, not just their shareholders.

-In 2010, the International Organization for Standardization created voluntary standards (guidelines, not rules) designed to help companies that wish to put corporate social responsibility policies in place.
+In 2010, for instance, the International Organization for Standardization created voluntary standards (guidelines, not rules) designed to help companies that wish to put corporate social responsibility policies in place.

 And in 2019, the Business Roundtable, a nonprofit association of U.S. CEOs, grabbed headlines when it announced a new commitment to delivering value to all stakeholders, not just shareholders.

 For decades, the Business Roundtable has endorsed the principle of shareholder primacy.
-But the group’s new Statement on the Purpose of a Corporation widens that approach, and outlines specific commitments to customers, employees, suppliers, communities, and shareholders.
+But the group’s Statement on the Purpose of a Corporation widened that approach, outlining specific commitments to customers, employees, suppliers, communities, and shareholders.
 It was signed by 181 CEOs.

 Individual investors also appear to be moving toward making portfolio decisions that take broader stakeholder needs into account.

-Those who might wish to invest in companies whose socially conscious policies align with their own values can do so with specific stocks, or through a growing number of exchange-traded funds and mutual funds that follow environmental, social, and governance criteria.
+Those who might wish to invest in companies whose socially conscious policies align with their own values can do so with specific stocks.
+Or they may invest in a growing number of exchange-traded funds and mutual funds that follow environmental, social, and governance (ESG) criteria.